Home

 What is a PR Strategy?

-A PR strategy is a structured communication plan that defines how your brand will earn, manage, and maintain positive public attention.
+A PR strategy is a structured communication plan that defines how your brand will earn, manage, and maintain positive public attention over time.

 Why PR Strategy Matters